ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/compas_trial_wasting_treatment/index.rst

 This accounts for 57% of all MAM cases.
 In the future, we plan to also include the third criterion around MUAC but have not completed this currently.

-In modeling, the targeted MAM intervention will be given to children who:

-- Fall in the MAM category for wasting (WHZ z-score < -2 to -3) AND
+In modeling, the targeted MAM intervention will be given to children who fall in the MAM category for wasting (WHZ z-score < -2 to -3) AND:

-- Are aged 6-24 months OR are underweight with WAZ z-score < -3
+- Are aged 6-24 months,
+- OR are underweight with WAZ z-score < -3 (WAZ cat1)
+- OR are in the "Worse" MAM/cat2.0 wasting exposure state

 Restrictions
 ++++++++++++